MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 >[!NOTE]
 >You can always clear the credentials using the **Clear ALL credentials** command or check the available credentials using the **List credentials** command within the Power Query SDK tools.

-With the credential now in place, you can select the **TripPin.query.pq** file and either right click in the document to *Evaluate current power query file* or use the option to *Evaluate current file* from the Power Query SDK tools.
+With the credential now in place, you can select the **TripPin.query.pq** file and either right select in the document to *Evaluate current power query file* or use the option to *Evaluate current file* from the Power Query SDK tools.

 ![Multiple alternatives to evaluate the current Power Query file](../../media/pq-sdk-evaluate-current-file.png)

-The output dialog will display a message of the results from your evaluation as well as a new window with the name **PQTest result**.
+The output dialog displays a message of the results from your evaluation as well as a new window with the name **PQTest result**.

 ![PQTest result window displaying the results of the evaluation executed](../../media/pq-sdk-test-result-window.png)

 The **PQTest result** window consists of three tabs:
 * **Output**: Displays a preview of your data in a grid.
-* **Summary**: General evaluation details such as StartTime, EndTime, Duration, the file that was used for the evaluation as well as the status and more.
+* **Summary**: General evaluation details such as StartTime, EndTime, Duration, the file that was used for the evaluation and the status and more.
 * **DataSource**: Provides information about the Data Source that was used from the Kind, the Function Name, and the path.